Why the world needs a New Big 5 of Wildlife Photography

 3: The world needs ‘heroes’

-The New Big 5 will offer new Bucket List to travellers, wildlife lovers and photographers to see and photograph in their lifetimes.
+The New Big 5 offers a new Bucket List to travellers, wildlife lovers and photographers to see and photograph in their lifetimes.
 Tourism funds many of the world’s conservation projects.
 The New Big 5 encourages travellers to visit the countries where the five animals live, to support conservation efforts, and to learn about all the animals there and the threats they face.

 Photographic tourism is big business, bringing money to local communities and businesses, and helping pay for conservation work, with the added bonus that photos people return home with showcase the world’s wildlife to friends, family and colleagues far more positively than a severed animal head as a souvenir.
 “It says something positive about our world that people are now more interested in photographing wildlife than killing it,” as photographer Tim Laman puts it.